U.S. imposes new sanctions on Bosnian Serb leader Dodik | Politics

 The U.S. Treasury Department in a statement accused Dodik, already subject to U.S. sanctions under a different authority, of corruption and threatening the stability and territorial integrity of Bosnia and Herzegovina.
 The Treasury also slapped sanctions on media outlet Alternativna Televizija d.o.o.
 Banja Luka, accusing Dodik of acquiring it to further his own agenda and exerting personal control over it.

-The U.S.-brokered Dayton peace agreement in 1995 ended three-and-a-half years of ethnic warfare in Bosnia.
+"Milorad Dodik's destabilizing corrupt activities and attempts to dismantle the Dayton Peace Accords, motivated by his own self-interest, threaten the stability of Bosnia and Herzegovina and the entire region," Brian Nelson, Treasury's under secretary for terrorism and financial intelligence, said in the statement.
+The U.S.-brokered Dayton peace agreement in 1995 ended 3-1/2 years of ethnic warfare in Bosnia.
 Some 100,000 people were killed in the conflict and 2 million forced from their homes.
-Dodik said earlier on Wednesday that he was not worried about the sanctions, which he said illustrate U.S. "impotence" rather than power.

-"As for the United States, they behave in an arrogant way anyway, what they are doing is useless," Dodik told the regional N1 television during a public event in the Bosnian town of Banja Luka, though he added he was sorry that he and his entity had a problem with the United States.
-"But what their mid-ranking officials say is not the Holy Scriptures," he said.
+Dodik said he was again being punished but did not know for what, telling Bosnian Serb news agency Srna the United States was burdening him with the accusation of corruption despite there being no criminal proceeding against him for it.
+He added that he has not brought into question constitutional order in Bosnia or its stability in any way.
+"These are the sanctions lobbied by several U.S. officials who do not share the vision of Bosnia-Herzegovina that I have and which was signed in 1995," he said.

+"If they think they will discipline me in this way, they are very wrong.
+I have now only got a motive to fight for the rights that have been taken away from us for 26 years."

 ALSO READ